robinoud/BADS7604_HW4_Transfer_Learning/README.md

 ## 2.Dataset
-Since the 5 Floating Buddha Statues are mostly rare art objects of personal or family property, the dataset cannot be collected by photographing itself.
-So the Internet is the best source of information, especially the Thai amulet websites as a gold mine, filled with vivid images as most of the audience need to see their details and patterns.
+Since the 5 Floating Buddha Statues are mostly rare art objects belonging to personal or family property, the dataset cannot be collected by photographing itself.
+So the Internet is the best source of information, especially the Thai amulet websites being like a gold mine, filled with Buddha images in good condition which clearly represent their details and patterns.

 | Class Code No.| Thai Name | English Name |
 | :------: | ------ | ------ |